lagadic/ustk/README.md

 			$ sudo yum install vtk-devel vtk-qt

+- [FFTW](http://www.fftw.org/) : Can be installed from pre-build package

+  - How to install FFTW OS X

+			$ brew update
+			$ brew install fftw

+  - How to install VTK on Ubuntu 16.04 LTS

+			$ sudo apt-get install libfftw3-dev

+  - How to install VTK on Fedora 23

+			$ sudo yum install fftw

 #### How to build UsTK libraries

 - Create a workspace folder and enter in this folder